sumitkapoor/carnd_traffic_sign_project2/writeup_template.md

 - Signs which have been partially obscured due to vehicles, pedestrians or nature.
 - New traffic sign images which are different from the training set.
 - Same signs but of different color or shade.
 Could be due to rusting or wearing out.
+- Signs which have been captured from long distances.

 ----
 ![@img01 Speed limit 30 (km/h)| center | img7](./img/30_limit_prediction.png)